50% Whole Wheat No-Knead Sourdough Bread

 Bake loaf for less time if you prefer a less crispy crust with a lighter, cleaner flavor, bake for longer if you prefer a crispier crust that has a deep flavor with notes of coffee and chocolate.
 A darker crust can also be achieved by increasing baking temperature to 500°F.

-Bread will stay fresh for a day or two if left at room temperature, preferably in a bread box or paper bag.
-For longer storage place in a plastic bag and refrigerate for up to a week.
-Bread can also be frozen for even longer storage.
+Bread will stay fresh for a day or two if left at room temperature in a bread box, paper bag, or airtight container.
+For longer storage bread can be frozen.

 Author: Ryne J. Macht, RDN